azamatsultamuratov/review-materials-veg-state/README.md

 README

 Title
-Data, metadata, and analysis scripts for the manuscript:
+Data, metadata, and analysis scripts for a vegetation study
-Alternative vegetation states and assembly pathways on the dried Aral Sea bed

 Overview
-This archive contains the processed vegetation-plot dataset, associated metadata, and R scripts used in the analyses presented in the manuscript.
+This archive contains the processed vegetation-plot dataset, associated metadata, and R scripts used in the analyses.
 The archived materials support vegetation classification, ordination, diversity analyses, ecological-type interpretation, synoptic summaries, and phylogenetic analyses.

 Related manuscript
-Alternative vegetation states and assembly pathways on the dried Aral Sea bed
+Details withheld for anonymous peer review.

 Archive contents